News

 • Demonstrated knowledge and cultural sensitivity, in understanding and respecting diverse backgrounds and lifestyles

-• Demonstrated ability to work as a leader or independently
+• Demonstrated ability to facilitate individual and or group sessions

 WORKING CONDITIONS

-• Hours of work are expected to occur on a part-time basis, Monday to Friday, 20 hours per week
+• Hours of work are expected to occur Monday to Friday, with some evening and weekends to administer programming and educational activities

 APPLICATION REQUIREMENTS

-Submit Cover Letter and Resume to **Please quote #CUSTODIAN on your cover letter and indicate your salary expectations for this position.
+Submit Cover Letter and Resume to **Please quote #MENSOUTREACHWORKER on your cover letter and indicate your salary expectations for this position.

 WFN appreciates the interest of all applicants, only those selected for an interview will be contacted.
 WFN does not assume candidate expenses related to this recruitment process.